Hilo-Hilo/Memories-AI-Hackathon/prd.md

 - For email or other integrations, similarly, the backend can fetch or listen for data (though real-time email distraction detection would require continuous client monitoring as noted earlier, so likely only offline analysis like summarizing tasks from emails).
 - These integration modules ensure that third-party API calls and keys are secured on server side, and only necessary info is passed to the client.
 - **WebSockets (Notifications):** While the client is mostly pulling data or handling things itself, the backend could use WebSockets or Server-Sent Events to push certain updates.
 For example, if a user's friend or coach is viewing their session remotely (if we implement a co-watcher), the backend could relay events.
 Or if we schedule server-side analytics (like an AI periodically analyzing behavior and generating a suggestion), it could push a notification to the client ("New insight available!").
 This is not mandatory for MVP but we design the system to allow real-time server->client messages if needed.
-- **Scalability:** Since most compute is client-side, the backend load is relatively modest (mostly handling data storage and some processing of stored data).
+- **Scalability:** Since most compute is client-side (on the user's desktop), the backend load is relatively modest (mostly handling data storage and some processing of stored data).
 This makes it easy to scale: we can host on a cloud function or small server for the hackathon MVP.
 If user base grows, we scale the database and perhaps add caching for analytics results.
-The architecture inherently offloads heavy computation to the edge (browser), aligning with modern edge computing practices (perform ML at the data source to reduce cloud burden[\[6\]](https://www.researchgate.net/figure/Edge-AI-Vs-Cloud-AI-Architecture_fig1_383420800#:~:text=low%20latency%20and%20low%20energy,)).
+The architecture inherently offloads heavy computation to the edge (user's device), aligning with modern edge computing practices (perform ML at the data source to reduce cloud burden[\[6\]](https://www.researchgate.net/figure/Edge-AI-Vs-Cloud-AI-Architecture_fig1_383420800#:~:text=low%20latency%20and%20low%20energy,)).
 This also improves scalability because adding users doesn't linearly increase server CPU costs, mainly storage and some periodic jobs.

 ### Tech Stack Considerations